 They are big hound dogs.
 According to the American Kennel Club, they average 50-70 pounds and range in height from 20-25 inches (female) and 22-27 inches (male).
 They are lean and muscular and very strong given their genetics and their propensity to run and hunt.
 They’re too big to be lap dogs, but they might not really understand that at first.

 This Treeing Walker Coonhound is four years old and weighs 80 pounds.
 He is large for the breed and is about ten pounds over his ideal weight, according to the American Kennel Club.

 This is a dog that was specifically bred to track, hunt, and run after prey.
 While they can be content to lay on a couch, they also need a good bit of exercise.
 A fenced in yard that would allow the dog to run free a couple of times a day would be the ideal environment.
-If you don’t have that, be prepared to take her on a long walk several times a day.
+If you don’t have that, be prepared to take your dog on a long walk several times a day.

 Treeing Walkers like kids.

-This breed is generally good with children, especially slightly older children who have the energy to play with the dog and run around with it.
+This dog breed is generally good with children, especially slightly older children who have the energy to play with the dog and run around with it.
 You’ll need to be careful with the dog around toddlers as the dog may unintentionally knock a smaller child down just during play.

 This Treeing Walker Coonhound has three human siblings and tolerates all kinds of love from all three of them.
 His human mom reports that the only thing he doesn’t like is anyone messing with his food.
 Otherwise, his human siblings play with him and lay on him all day and he doesn’t mind at all.

-They do not love cats or smaller animals.
+The Treeing Walker Coonhound does not like cats or smaller animals.